geneleaf/docs.geneleaf/Glossary.rst

     genetic variant
         An alteration in the most common DNA nucleotide sequence.
 The term variant can be used to describe an alteration that may be benign, pathogenic, or of unknown significance.
 The term variant is increasingly being used in place of the term mutation.

-    genodermatosis
-        An inherited syndrome that includes a dermatological (skin) phenotype.

     GWAS
     genome-wide association study
         A genome-wide association study (GWAS) is a way for scientists to identify inherited genetic variants associated with risk of disease or a particular trait.
 This method surveys the entire genome for genetic polymorphisms, typically single nucleotide polymorphisms (SNPs) (pronounced “snips”), that occur more frequently in cases (people with the disease or trait being assessed) than in controls (people without the disease or trait).
 Also called GWAS.